 Based on the RDNA results, restoration works underway, and discussions with the GoJ&K, "Jhelum and Tawi Flood Recovery Project (JTFRP)" will focus on restoring critical infrastructure using international best practice on resilient infrastructure.
-One of the sub-project identified under Component 2 of JTFRP is "Improvement and Upgradation of Malani to Chakrabatti Road" sub-project.
-Under component 2 "Improvement and Upgradation of Malani to Chakrabatti Road" is proposed for a total length of 10.056 kms.
+One of the sub-project identified under Component 2 of JTFRP is "Improvement and Upgradation of Chiralla Link Road" sub-project.
+Under component 2 "Improvement and Up gradation of chirala link road" to the single lane specification with 3.75 meter carraiageway is proposed for a total length of 10.139 kms.
+The SIA has been conducted for the proposed sub-project road.

-Sub-projects under "Jhelum and Tawi Flood Recovery Project" have a prior requirement of screening which has been conducted and is based on three categories; viz., nature of the project, the size of the project, and location of the project with sensitive area criteria.
-The objective of Environment and social screening was to identify the potentially significant environmental/ social issues of the sub-project at an early stage for detailed Environmental and Social impacts.
-The screening exercise does not envisage any adverse social impact.
+Sub-projects under "Jhelum and Tawi Flood Recovery Project" commonly known as JTFRP have a prior requirement of screening which is based on three categories; viz., nature of the project, size of the project and location of the project with a sensitive area criterion which has been conducted.
+The ESSR report does not envisaged any adverse impact due to the proposed sub-project.